ree2222/newpurrdstreamable/README.md

                 IsTargetting = false
             end
         end
-		if getgenv().SplittaW.Tracer.DisableTargetDeath == true and Plr and Plr.Character:FindFirstChild("Humanoid") then
+		if getgenv().Purd.Tracer.DisableTargetDeath == true and Plr and Plr.Character:FindFirstChild("Humanoid") then
 			if Plr.Character.Humanoid.health < 4 then
 				Plr = nil
 				IsTargetting = false
 			end
 		end
-		if getgenv().SplittaW.Tracer.DisableLocalDeath == true and Plr and Plr.Character:FindFirstChild("Humanoid") then
+		if getgenv().Purd.Tracer.DisableLocalDeath == true and Plr and Plr.Character:FindFirstChild("Humanoid") then
 			if Client.Character.Humanoid.health < 4 then
 				Plr = nil
 				IsTargetting = false
 			end
 		end
-        if getgenv().SplittaW.Tracer.DisableOutSideCircle == true and Plr and Plr.Character and Plr.Character:WaitForChild("HumanoidRootPart") then
+        if getgenv().Purd.Tracer.DisableOutSideCircle == true and Plr and Plr.Character and Plr.Character:WaitForChild("HumanoidRootPart") then
             if
             TracerCircle.Radius <
                 (Vector2.new(